triton-inference-server/server/docs/user_guide/decoupled_models.md

 When using decoupled models within an [ensemble pipeline](ensemble_models.md), you may encounter unbounded memory growth if the decoupled model produces responses faster than downstream models can consume them.

-To prevent unbounded memory growth in this senario, consider using the `max_inflight_requests` configuration field.
+To prevent unbounded memory growth in this scenario, consider using the `max_inflight_requests` configuration field.
 This field limits the maximum number of concurrent inflight requests permitted at each ensemble step for each inference request.

 For more details and examples, see [Managing Memory Usage in Ensemble Models](ensemble_models.md#managing-memory-usage-in-ensemble-models).